drakkan/sftpgo/docs/full-configuration.md

 <details><summary><font size=4>ACME</font></summary>

 - **"acme"**, Automatic Certificate Management Environment (ACME) protocol configuration.
 To obtain the certificates the first time you have to configure the ACME protocol and execute the `sftpgo acme run` command.
 The SFTPGo service will take care of the automatic renewal of certificates for the configured domains.
   - `domains`, list of domains for which to obtain certificates.
-If a single certificate is to be valid for multiple domains specify the names separated by commas, for example: `example.com,www.example.com`.
+If a single certificate is to be valid for multiple domains specify the names separated by commas or spaces, for example: `example.com,www.example.com` or `example.com www.example.com`.
 An empty list means that ACME protocol is disabled.
 Default: empty.
   - `email`, string.
 Email used for registration and recovery contact.
 Default: empty.
   - `key_type`, string.
 Key type to use for private keys.
 Supported values: `2048` (RSA 2048), `4096` (RSA 4096), `8192` (RSA 8192), `P256` (EC 256), `P384` (EC 384).
 Default: `4096`
   - `certs_path`, string.
 Directory, absolute or relative to the configuration directory, to use for storing certificates and related data.